OpenClassrooms-Student-Center/alumnis/content/students/stevebernard1.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Devenir un aigle en developpement informatique
+objective: Devenir un aigle en developpement informatique.
 short_description: J'ai 38 ans passionné par l'informatique, la technologie.
 J'aime voyager le cinema et le trading

 # don't touch that